 Welcome to Silicon Valley!
 Sunnyvale, California, is one of the most sought-after cities in the San Francisco Bay Area because of its ideal climate, low crime rates, and fantastic public schools.
 If that’s not enough to turn your head, moving to Sunnyvale will give you access to both established and up-and-coming tech companies.
 Even if you’re not interested in pursuing a job in the technology industry, there are countless opportunities for all types of work in and around Sunnyvale.

 In addition to the employment and lifestyle opportunities available in Sunnyvale, the area itself has a deep history.
 Whether you’re taking a walk through Heritage Park and wind up at the Heritage Park Museum to explore the 1850s replica home of Sunnyvale founders, the Martin Murphy family; or you order up a classic cherry pie from Olson’s, a local company that’s been harvesting California cherries and apricots since 1899; Sunnyvale offers modern workforce opportunities along with the nostalgia of California history.
+It’s a great place to begin a fresh new start, and there are many licensed and insured Sunnyvale movers that can get you moved in no matter where you’re coming from.
 Now it’s time to leave your mark!

 Living in Sunnyvale, CA: What to Know Before Moving to Sunnyvale